jimklimov/illumos-splitroot-scripts/README.md

-A recent addition to this project is a script that aims to help manage keeping up-to-date the Firefly Failsafe image in a "standalone" bootfs or "integrated" with an OS rootfs.
+A recent addition to this project is a script that aims to help manage keeping up-to-date the Firefly Failsafe image in a "standalone" bootfs or "integrated" with an OS rootfs (initial ISO image must be downloaded by the user).
+It is integrated with `beadm-upgrade.sh` to update and embed a failsafe image in newly upgraded BE's, if an original "firefly" archive is available.

 The script is likely to evolve, keep tuned...